Markets in emerging economies are growing rapidly and creating vast opportunities as incomes rise and diets change.

 Smallholders can improve their livelihoods by reaching consumers beyond their local markets.
 Through producer organizations, the Bank helps farmers scale up their operations and lower costs by providing access to ICT, business development services, education and other opportunities to increase their revenues.

 The Bank uses analytical work to advise client countries on improving the policy and legal environment for smallholder farmers, traders and others involved in agriculture.
-Enabling the Business of Agriculture looks at how laws, regulations, policies and infrastructure affect the ability of farmers to produce, sell and buy their products, and deliver affordable food to a growing population.
+Using data and alaysis collected since 2013, Enabling the Business of Agriculture periodically looks at how laws, regulations, policies and infrastructure affect the ability of farmers to produce, sell and buy their products, and deliver affordable food to a growing population.

 The World Bank’s 15-year experience with productive alliances in Latin America (21 projects, 10 countries, US$ 1 billion funding since 2000) shows it’s possible to increase productivity, market integration and income of smallholder farmers by forging stronger links between producers, buyers and the public sector.
 The average increase in net income in Colombia and Bolivia was about 30% and most productive alliances continued to operate long after project completion.